 So, you want to try out a mini crossbow, otherwise called a pistol crossbow.
 There are a number of them out there, but some are definitely much safer than others are.
 There has been a large influx of cheap, Chinese-made miniature crossbows showing up on Amazon and other sites, so it’s important to look carefully at reviews and at the crossbow itself before buying it.
-This guide will lay out for you what you need to look for, but before you get started make sure to check out the two best mini crossbows in the table below:

 |BladeUSA Eagle 2|

 |Draw Weight||150 lbs.||80 lbs.|